decooio/cloud3-docs/docs/w3bucket/aboutnft.md

 Every W3Bucket NFT will be given several immutable attributes in the metadata when minted, including: the bucket type and size information, a unique bucket identifier, a unique `IPNS name` that points to the bucket history (which also serves as the file list), a profile image that indicates all the above information.
 The metadata is permanently immutable and be store decentralized on IPFS.

 **What happens if I transfer my W3Bucket to someone else?**
 All user rights and benefits belong to the current NFT holder.
 Everything goes with the NFT.
-Cloud3 guarantees this by the innovative NFT-gated W3Auth scheme.
+Crust Cloud guarantees this by the innovative NFT-gated W3Auth scheme.
 So if you transfer the W3Bucket to someone else, you can no longer use this W3Bucket.

 **How can I access my W3Bucket?**
 W3Bucket can be access via WebUI or API calling with NFT-gated W3Auth: the user who holds the NFT will be asked to sign a typed/structured message (compatible to `ERC-712`) to get accessed to uploading new files into the bucket.